jamesjoshuahill/setup-mac/README.md

     ~/bin/update-mac
     ```
 1. Restart and re-run update script to install all macOS updates
-1. Load iTerm preferences
+1. Load iTerm preferences:
-    - Open iTerm
-    - Open Preferences > General > Preferences
-    - Set home directory for: Load preferences from a custom folder or URL
+    - Tick: General > Preferences > Load preferences from a custom folder or URL and select the home directory.
-    - Check: Save changes to folder when iTerm2 quits
+    - Tick: General > Preferences > Save changes to folder when iTerm2 quits
+1. Spectacle preferences:
+    - Tick: Launch Spectacle at login
+1. Flycut preferences:
+    - Tick: General > Launch Flycut at login
+1. Save GitHub credentials:
+    - Create a GitHub [personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) for the new Mac with the `repo` scope.
+    - Run a git command on a private repo and enter GitHub credentials.
+They will be saved in the keychain.

 ## Daily